gefyrahq/gefyra/README.md

 (or other systems).
 Of course, developers are able to mount local storage volumes into the container, override environment variables and modify everything as they'd like to.
-In Gefyra this action is called _bridge_: from an architectural perspective the application is _bridged_ into the cluster.
+Replacing a container in the cluster with a local instance is called _bridge_: from an architectural perspective the application is _bridged_ into the cluster.
 If the container is already running within a Kubernetes Pod, it gets replaced and all traffic to the originally running container is proxied to the one on the developer machine.
 During the container startup of the application, Gefyra modifies the container's networking from the outside and sets the